 The Integrated Cancer Care Access Network (ICCAN) gives immigrants with cancer more opportunities to access quality care.
 We connect our clients with a variety of services and resources that can help ease the enormous financial burden of cancer treatment, including the cost of medical care and indirect costs such as transportation and childcare.
 We also offer assistance and support to reduce cultural and linguistic obstacles to completing cancer treatment.

-ICCAN currently provides case management for more than 850 patients with cancer at 11 hospitals in New York City.
-ICCAN’s case managers help patients secure health insurance, transportation, food, childcare, legal advice, and other resources.
+ICCAN currently provides case management for more than 200 patients with cancer at 11 hospitals in New York City.
+ICCAN’s case managers help patients secure health insurance, transportation, food, psychosocial support, childcare, legal advice, and other resources.

 ICCAN’s community workers, social workers, and patient navigators help patients access services from more than 300 community-based organizations.
 We also train hospital staff to help immigrants and other medically underserved patients overcome treatment obstacles.

-Data from ICCAN will help us to increase the number of patients who complete their cancer treatment.
+Data from ICCAN will help us to increase the number of patients who complete their cancer treatment and improve the quality of life for low-income and immigrant patients.

 For more information about ICCAN program activities, please contact Julia Ramirez at firstname.lastname@example.org.